How to tune SQL in a system running MySQL Part 2: SQL analysis

 CREATE INDEX col_d ON tbl_a(col_d);

-Once the index is created, run explain again to check the effect.
+Once the index is created, run `explain` again to check its effect.

-Also, run the SQL as is and compare the execution speed before and after adding the index.
+Also, run the SQL query as is and compare the execution speed before and after creating the index.

-Repeat this process patiently until you find a method that works.
+Be patient and repeat this process until you find a method that is effective.

 ·summary